renderedtext/ruby-101/README.md

     if the one you're searching for is not found
 * Method `.value?(value)` returns `true` if `value` is present as a value in the hash, otherwise returns `false`
+* Method `.keys` returns an array containing the keys in the hash, and method `.values` returns an array containing the values in the hash

 ## Symbols